Task-Specific Normalization for Continual Learning of Blind Image Quality Models: Abstract

 \section{Abstract}

-The computational vision community has recently paid attention to continual learning for blind image quality assessment (BIQA).
-The primary challenge is to combat \textit{catastrophic forgetting} of previously-seen IQA datasets (\ie, tasks).
-In this paper, we present a simple yet effective continual learning method for BIQA with improved quality prediction accuracy, plasticity-stability trade-off, and task-order/-length robustness.
+In this paper, we present a simple yet effective continual learning method for blind image quality assessment (BIQA) with improved quality prediction accuracy, plasticity-stability trade-off, and task-order/-length robustness.
 The key step in our approach is to freeze all convolution filters of a pre-trained deep neural network (DNN) for an explicit promise of stability, and learn task-specific normalization parameters for plasticity.
-We assign each new task a prediction head, and load the corresponding normalization parameters to produce a quality score.
-The final quality estimate is computed by a weighted summation of predictions from all heads with a lightweight $K$-means gating mechanism, without leveraging the test-time oracle.
+We assign each new IQA dataset (\ie, task) a prediction head, and load the corresponding normalization parameters to produce a quality score.
+The final quality estimate is computed by a weighted summation of predictions from all heads with a lightweight $K$-means gating mechanism.
 Extensive experiments on six IQA datasets demonstrate the advantages of the proposed method in comparison to previous training techniques for BIQA.